BCBA® Certification & Requirements: A Step-by-Step Guide

 Outside of that, BCBAs® are free to earn their CEUs through three types of activities:

-Currently, the BACB doesn’t dictate how many of each type must be completed so certified behavior analysts are free to mix and match as they see fit.
+Currently, the BACB doesn’t dictate how many of each type must be completed, so certified behavior analysts are free to mix and match as they see fit.

 Frequently Asked Questions: BCBA® Certification and Requirements

 While this step-by-step guide is fairly comprehensive, BCBA® certification is a very thorough process.
-If you still have questions, this FAQ and your BCBA® supervisor can hopefully clarify certain aspects of your journey into ABA practitioner certification.
+If you still have questions, this FAQ and your BCBA® supervisor can clarify certain aspects of your journey into ABA practitioner certification.

 How long does it take to get a BCBA® certification?